deckercjames/SandTableGeography/README.md

 ![mt moosilauke path representation](documentation/moosilauke_path_rep.png "Mt.
 Moosilauke") *North is to the left*

+The path starts at the yellow end and moves toward the red end.

 # Limitations
 - Patterns can only be rotated in increments of 90 degrees
 - Water features are not handled
-- Does not handle concave topograpy features
+- Does not handle concave topography features

 # Testing

 ### Run unit tests
 ```
-python3 -m pytest
+python3 -m pytest testing/
 ```